Regardless of your organization's ability to develop quickly (as discussed in my last post

 be received by a particular date (i.e. deadline).

-(2) As stated above but reiterated here for emphasis, deadlines usually cannot be moved because they are usually tied to external events.
+(2) As stated above but reiterated here for emphasis, deadlines usually cannot be moved because they are tied to external events.
 Legal regulations, industry events, merger & acquisition dates, or even suspected market windows are all examples of events outside of management's control that fuel the need to deliver product.

 Defining your deliverables and corresponding deadlines can ultimately serve as a rebranded form of program management that allows for coordination within and across products.
 I'll discuss this in greater detail in future posts.